dee-sea/ChatGeppetto/README.md

 Pay attention feeding too much data to the bot memory.
 It can lead to unexpected results specially with Model with a short context.
 Mixtral 8x7b works wonders with a large context and is recommended.
 As a rule of thumb, the longer the context, the slower the generation.

 Finally you can use special commands starting with a colon `:` to interact with the bot.
-The availlable commands can be listed by saying `help` to the bot.
+Yes, I'm a huge Vim fanboy and I use [Surfingkeys](https://github.com/brookhong/Surfingkeys) in my browser ;-).
+The availlable commands can be listed by just saying `help` to the bot.